Wasp Beetle Clytus arietis

-Another longhorn species, named after it's casual resemblance to a wasp.
-It's quite an easily recognised beetle, belonging to the Cerambycidae family and is probably common throughout the county.
-Adults were found to be especially common in the Spring of 2010, when many adults were found on a temporary pile of newly cut logs.
+Another Longhorn Beetle, named after it's casual resemblance to a wasp.
+Its an easily recognised beetle and is has proved to be common and widespread throughout the county.
+Adults were found to be especially common at Sherwood Forest CP in the Spring of 2010, when many adults were found on a temporary pile of newly cut logs.

 ....